In episode 017 we talk with Nicole Hampton, who works with SEO both in her daytime job and as a blogger about SEO and what black hat tactics are.

-My day job is in SEO, and I've worked on a wide variety of websites in many industries over the years.
-I've been able to take what I know from work into my blog, and about 2/3 of the traffic to Dough-Eyed is from organic search results.
+Nicole’s day job is in SEO.
+She’s worked on a wide variety of websites in many industries over the years.
+Nicole has been able to take what she knows from work and put it to use with her blog.
+With this, Nicole has had amazing results -about 2/3 of the traffic to Dough-Eyed is from organic search results.

 Website over-optimization: over using the same key words and focusing on one topic without broadening the conversation to try and get better ranking.